dbakuntsev/simply.clipboard-monitor/README.md

 - RTF preview (rendered by WPF's built-in rich text renderer, with compound GDI font-name normalization for correct bold/italic rendering).
 - Image preview (for image-like formats).
 - A scrollable history of past clipboard changes, with per-session format previews.
+- The process that currently owns the clipboard, shown in the status bar with full path and command line in a tooltip.

 ![Screenshot of Basic operation, HEX Preview](.github/screenshots/demo1.png)
 ![Screenshot of History Tracking, Image Preview](.github/screenshots/demo2.png)